 Born into a musical family, Henry Purcell spent his boyhood in London as a chorister for the Chapel Royal.
-At eighteen he was appointed to a position as a court composer, and two years later he became the organist for Westminster Abbey, a position he held for the rest of his life.
-During the reigns of Charles II and James II, Purcell’s royal duties accounted for most of his music, but his court responsibilities shrunk in the wake of the Glorious Revolution of 1788.
+At 18, he was appointed to a position as a court composer, and two years later he became the organist for Westminster Abbey, a position he held until his death.
 Only in the last seven years of his short life did Purcell concentrate on the theater music for which he is best known today, including Dido and Aeneas and The Fairy Queen.

-The Concerto Grosso No. 1 in A Major stitches together separate Scarlatti movements to form the slow-fast-slow-fast arrangement expected of a Corelli-style concerto.
-Both slow movements come from a sonata (cataloged as K. 91) that Scarlatti composed for a melody instrument with keyboard accompaniment.
-Avison’s opening Adagio is not far off from the Grave treatment in Scarlatti’s original; the third movement Amoroso, on the other hand, is almost unrecognizable compared to the swift Allegro finale it borrows from.
-(There were not very many slow sonata movements by Scarlatti in circulation at the time, so Avison had to get creative.)
-The two Allegro movements in Avison’s transcription, taken from Scarlatti’s K. 24 and K. 26 respectively, exploit all the counterpoint and textural contrast latent within the single-movement keyboard sonatas.
+The Concerto Grosso No. 1 in A Major draws from three different Scarlatti sonatas to stitch together the usual slow-fast-slow-fast structure of movements.
+Avison’s opening Adagio is not far off from the Grave treatment in Scarlatti’s original; the Amoroso third movement, on the other hand, is almost unrecognizable compared to the swift Allegro it borrows from.
+(There were not very many slow movements by Scarlatti in circulation at the time, so Avison had to get creative.)
+The concerto’s two Allegro movements maximize the counterpoint and textural contrast found within Scarlatti’s landmark keyboard sonatas.

 About This Program

 Please note: Selections from Matthew Locke’s The Tempest will not be performed Friday, November 30 at Humboldt High School.